clarkmcc/go-hubspot/generated/v3/associations/docs/TypesApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetCrmV3AssociationsFromObjectTypeToObjectTypeTypesGetAllRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetAllRequest struct via the builder pattern

 Name | Type | Description  | Notes